Older Adult Beginner Guitar Lessons

 What scales are and why they’re important

-How to play basic melodies
+How to play a range of single string melodies

 A comprehensive approach to strumming patterns